stevewedig/blog/README.md

 ### Other Build Tool Dependency Snippets

 The [Maven Central artifact page](http://search.maven.org/#artifactdetails%7Ccom.stevewedig%7Cfoundation%7C1.0.0%7Cjar) has snippets for other tools like Buildr, Ivy, and SBT.

-### Copying Library Files

-Alternatively you can just copy the library files into your own codebase.
-The code depends on [Google Guava](https://code.google.com/p/guava-libraries/).

 ### Inheriting Foundation in your GWT module file (if you're using GWT)